 In-House Laboratory for Dogs & Cats in St. George

 When your dog or cat isn’t acting like themselves, the answers are often in their blood, urine, or other samples.
-Our in-house laboratory at Agave Animal Hospital lets us run many of those tests right here in St. George — so instead of waiting days for an outside lab, we can often review results during the same visit and start a plan while you’re still in the room.
+Our in-house laboratory at Agave Animal Hospital lets us run many of those tests right here in St. George — so instead of sending samples out and waiting a day or more for results, we can often review them during the same visit and start a plan while you’re still in the room.

 Why on-site testing matters